Profile

 The new owners are doing a lot of work to bring it back, but it still needs a ton of work.
 The road into it was obviously once paved, but it is now so bad, they should put it back to gravel, it would be far smoother, same for the interior roads, they show some signs of once being paved, but are rough & narrow, with trees close to the road, the pull throughs are somewhat unlevel & difficult to maneuver into & out of because of the closeness of trees.
 On the plus side, they have a beautiful Lake, nice store/resteraunt & they are very quiet & secluded, the folks that run it are friendly & polite.
 A lot of potenial.

-Posted to Pride Resort at Stoney Creek 1305 days ago
+Posted to Stoney Creek Resort 5565 days ago

 |